 Apprise uses technology to contribute to the Protection of vulnerable populations, by proactively screening workers and training FLRs how to detect and respond to cases of human trafficking.
 This tool supports workers to raise concerns on the illegal, undignified, or exploitative employment that they are trapped in.
 If they choose to exit their current work situation, workers then can have access to help, remediation, and justice.
 Apprise generates an anonymized log of screening responses, which in itself can be a tool for policymakers to develop a nuanced understanding of the sector-specific and evolving practices of exploiters.
 This information can be used to support the development of evidence based-policy, which in turn can help the Prevention of future trafficking situations by ensuring effective law enforcement and protection practices.

-Apprise directly increases the frequency, inclusivity, confidentiality, and consistency of screening thereby improving human trafficking victim identification so that more victims can have access to justice.
-Apprise is currently being piloted in Thailand and Vietnam, specifically targeting exploitation within the fishing, seafood processing, sexual exploitation, and manufacturing sectors.
-Recently, two global corporations, VFC and Li & Fung, publicly announced that they are partnering with Apprise, using the system to support their social compliance audits within their supply chains.
+Apprise directly increases the frequency, inclusivity, confidentiality, and consistency of screening, thereby improving human trafficking victim identification so that more victims can have access to justice.
+Apprise is currently being piloted in Thailand and Vietnam, explicitly targeting exploitation within the fishing, seafood processing, sexual exploitation, and manufacturing sectors.
+Recently, two global corporations, VFC, and Li & Fung, publicly announced that they are partnering with Apprise, using the system to support their social compliance audits within their supply chains.

-Dr. Hannah Thinyane is a Principal Research Fellow at United Nations University, Institute on Computing and Society (UNU-CS).
+Dr. Hannah Thinyane is a Principal Research Fellow at United Nations University Institute in Macau.
 She has been undertaking this research in partnership with The Mekong Club, an anti-trafficking NGO from Hong Kong.
-UNU-CS has recently released a clip, documenting stories of our partners in Thailand, and their use of Apprise to identify victims of human trafficking.
+UNU Institute in Macau has recently released a clip, documenting stories of our partners in Thailand, and their use of Apprise to identify victims of human trafficking.